Balkan Flags: See What The Balkan Countries Flags Each Look Like

 - Its stars are meant to be infinite in number, which is why there are two half-stars.
 Together, they represent Europe.

-- The white, blue, and yellow colors are associated with peace and neutrality, as well as traditional Bosnian culture.
+- The white, blue, and yellow colors are associated with peace and neutrality and traditional Bosnian culture.
 Specifically, the blue of Bosnia’s flag corresponds with the European Union’s flag.

 Republic Of Bulgaria Flag